 Accounts receivable are recorded at the invoiced amount less an allowance for any uncollectible accounts and do not bear interest.
 The Company provides various payment terms from cash due on delivery to 90 days based on customer's credibility.
 Accounts receivable include money due from sales of health care product on its ZCITY platform as well as sublicensing revenue, and sales of food and beverage products.
-Starting from July 1, 2023, the

-Company adopted ASU No.2016-13 "Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments" ("ASC Topic 326").
+Starting from July 1, 2023, the Company adopted ASU No.2016-13 "Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments" ("ASC Topic 326").
 The Company used a modified retrospective approach, and the adoption does not have an impact on our unaudited condensed consolidated financial statements.
 The carrying value of accounts receivable is reduced by an allowance for credit losses that reflects the Company's best estimate of the amounts that will not be collected.
-An allowance for credit losses is recorded in the period when a loss is probable based on an assessment of specific evidence indicating collection is unlikely, historical bad debt rates, accounts aging, financial conditions of the customer and industry trends.
+An allowance for credit losses is recorded in the period when a loss is probable based on an assessment of specific evidence indicating collection is unlikely, historical bad debt rates, account aging, financial conditions of the customer and industry trends.
 Management also periodically evaluates individual customer's financial condition, credit history, and the current economic conditions to make adjustments in the allowance for credit losses when it is considered necessary.
 Account balances are charged off against the allowance for credit losses after all means of collection have been exhausted and the potential for recovery is considered remote.
 The Company's management continues to evaluate the reasonableness of the valuation allowance policy and update it if necessary.
-As of December 31, 2023 and June 30, 2023, the Company recorded \$54,280, and \$214 of allowance for credit loss, respectively.
+As of December 31, 2023 March 31, 2024 and June 30, 2023, the Company recorded \$54,280, \$152,831 and \$214 of allowance for credit loss, respectively.

-For the six months ended December 31, 2023 and 2022, the Company record \$ 53,250 and \$0 additional allowance for credit loss against accounts receivable, respectively.
+For the six nine months ended December 31, 2023 March 31, 2024 and 2022, 2023, the Company record \$53,250 \$153,985 and \$0 additional allowance for credit loss against accounts receivable, respectively.

-For the three months ended December 31, 2023 and 2022, the Company record \$ 5,465 and \$0 additional allowance for credit loss against accounts receivable, respectively.
+For the three months ended December 31, 2023 March 31, 2024 and 2022, 2023, the Company record \$5,465 \$101,860 and \$0 additional allowance for credit loss against accounts receivable, respectively.